joealewine/blockchain-rhos/howto/console-upgrade-ocp.md

 # Upgrading your console and components
 {: #upgrade-ocp}

 You can upgrade the {{site.data.keyword.blockchainfull}} Platform without disrupting a running network.
-Because the platform is deployed using a Kubernetes operator, you can pull the latest {{site.data.keyword.blockchainfull_notm}} Platform images from the IBM Entitlement registry without having to reinstall the platform.
+Because the platform is deployed by using a Kubernetes operator, you can pull the latest {{site.data.keyword.blockchainfull_notm}} Platform images from the IBM Entitlement registry without having to reinstall the platform.
 You can use these instructions to upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.2.
 {:shortdesc}

 ## {{site.data.keyword.blockchainfull_notm}} Platform overview
+{: #upgrade-ocp-platform-overview}

 You can upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.2 from any previous release of the {{site.data.keyword.blockchainfull_notm}} Platform.
-The table below provides an overview of past releases.
+The table provides an overview of past releases.

 | Version | Release date | Image tags | New features |
 |----|----|----|----|